bc-computing/gus-automation/README.md

 All of the dependencies mentioned above are preinstalled in the control machine in this [cloudlab profile](https://www.cloudlab.us/p/fff5448808f3ecb656874213ea663bd448544a7e).
 The server and client machines only have the code dependencies installed.

+NOTE: The preinstalled repos may not contain the latest versions.
+Make sure to git pull inside each repo after instantiating the profile.

 ## How to Run
 ### Setup
 1. Instantiate the cloudlab profile above.